I've come across blue-eyed founders who use the term MVP frequently but end up falling prey to some common myths.

 In Paul's own words [1], "you don't need a brilliant idea to start a startup around" but if we look back Y Combinator at it's core was a pioneering effort.
 I would highly recommend you to read "How Y Combinator started" [2] which takes you through the thought process.
 For brevity, I would like to highlight some unique bits of the core idea in Paul's own words:

-– funding startups synchronously, instead of asynchronously as it had always been done before
+- investors should be making more, smaller investments - they should be funding hackers instead of suits - they should be willing to fund younger founders - funding startups synchronously, instead of asynchronously as it had always been done before

 If you read through Paul's essay closely you will also realize that they didn't necessarily feel that a lot of these USPs were pioneering at the core.